greenelab/deep-review/sections/02_intro.md

 primarily on the downstream applications enabled by these advances.

 Several important advances make the current surge of work done in this area possible.
-Easy-to-use software packages including Theano [@arxiv:1605.02688], TensorFlow [@arxiv:1605.08695], and Keras [@url:https://github.com/fchollet/keras/], have brought the techniques of the field out of the specialist's toolkit to a broad community of computational scientists.
+Easy-to-use software packages have brought the techniques of the field out of the specialist's toolkit to a broad community of computational scientists.
 With the growing attention focused on these methods, new techniques for fast training have enabled their application to larger datasets [@arxiv:1106.5730].
-The growing popularity of the field has also led to a proliferation of new approaches, many of which are well suited for addressing distinct challenges.
+Dropout of nodes, edges and layers makes networks more robust, even when the number of parameters is very large.
+The growing popularity of the field has also led to a proliferation of neural network approaches, many of which are well suited for addressing distinct challenges.
+For example, neural networks structured as autoencoders or as adversarial networks require no labels and are now regularly used for unsupervised tasks.
 Finally, the larger datasets now available are also well suited to fitting the many parameters that exist for deep neural networks.

 The convergence of these factors currently makes deep learning extremely adaptable, and capable of addressing the nuanced differences of each domain to